 It is known that the most effective way to find employment is through networking—talking with people who are in the work place or are affiliated with the work place in which you are interested.

-Help your student identify their natural networks (friends/family) and also encourage them to access the network offered by HMC.
+Help your student identify their natural networks (friends/family) and also encourage them to access the network offered by Harvey Mudd College.